 With every purchase, LA-based chef gear label, Hedley & Bennett, is donating one to the front-line workers — the doctors, nurses, first responders, grocery store employees, restaurant workers, and others who are putting their lives on the line for us.
 The company recommends inserting a disposable filter into the inner pocket of the mask.
 After using it, the filter should be disposed of, and the mask should be machine washed.

 This LA-based women’s fashion boutique stands by their long-living hashtag, #SanctuaryGivesBack, to provide masks to organizations in need.
-The company created a 5-pack unisex assortment for $28 in its signature cool casual prints.
+The company created a five-pack unisex assortment for $28 in its signature cool casual prints.

-Sustainable brand Christy Dawn is selling double deadstock and organic cotton masks in a “get five, give five” structure.
+Sustainable brand Christy Dawn is selling double deadstock and organic cotton masks.
 You will support those in need of a mask while also supporting a brand that aims to save the planet.
+The masks are available in various vibrant colors and prints so you’ll never go out of style.